-05. No development (other than the construction of the access) shall take place until the access from Knox Green including a turning head within the site has been constructed in accordance with the details to be submitted to and approved in writing by the Local Planning Authority.
+No development (other than the construction of the access and the provision of replacement parking for Nos 64 and 65 Knox Green) shall take place until the access from Knox Green including a turning head within the site has been constructed in accordance with the details to be submitted to and approved in writing by the Local Planning Authority.
 REASON: In the interests of highway safety.
-[Relevant Policies: Core Strategy DPD CS23]

-06. No dwelling shall be occupied until a means of vehicular access to it has been constructed in accordance with the approved plans.
+No dwelling shall be occupied until a means of vehicular access to it has been constructed in accordance with the approved plans.

 REASON: In the interests of highway safety.
-[Relevant Policies: Core Strategy DPD CS23]

-07. No dwelling shall be occupied until a means of access to it for pedestrians and/or cyclists has been constructed in accordance with the approved plans.
+No dwelling shall be occupied until a means of access to it for pedestrians and/or cyclists has been constructed in accordance with the approved plans.